HexCorpProgramming/dronification-squared/README.md

 You will need Godot version 3.2.x.

 ## TODO
-- Change drone assignment to be consistent with the other spending of resource code (Buying buildings and researches have a script for each building and research, assignment got something different that i want to change to make more consistent)
 - Use more global functions for the display of numbers

 ## Currently Implemented features in this branch: